-Council provides residents two Kerbside Collection Services per financial year.
+Council provides residents three Kerbside Collection Services per financial year.
 This service is on call, which means you must make a booking before placing items out on the kerb.
-To book a collection please contact Council's Customer Service Team on 4654 7777 or complete the online Kerbside Collection Service for form.
+To book a collection please contact Council's Customer Service Team on 4654 7777 or complete the online Kerbside Collection Service form.

 Paper and cardboard

 Aluminium cans, trays, foil, steel cans and aerosol cans (remove nozzle)

 Glass jars and bottles